moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_bundle.md

 | **currency** | [Meta](../#kladana-json-api-general-info-metadata) | Reference to the currency in the format [Metadata](../#kladana-json-api-general-info-metadata)<br>`+Required when replying` `+Expand` |

 #### Bundle Components
-Bundle Components is a list of goods/services/modifications that are part of a Bundle.
+Bundle Components is a list of products/services/product variants that are part of a Bundle.
 Bundle can have from 1 to 50 components.
 Object of a Bundle component contains the following fields:

 | Title | Type | Description |
 | ------------- | --------------- |----------------- |